Macrometacorp/docs/docs/c8ql/tutorial/import-and-merge.md

 ]
 ```

-The `MERGE()` functions merges objects together.
-Because we used an object `{ traits: ... }` which has the same attribute name _traits_ as the original character attribute, the latter is overwritten by the merge.
+Because you used an object `{ traits: ... }` which has the same attribute name _traits_ as the original character attribute, the latter is overwritten by the merge.

+For more information, refer to [MERGE()](../functions/document.md#merge).

 ## Next Steps

 Great job!
-You can now sort and limit your query results.
-When you're ready, continue the tutorial in [Part 4 - Joining Together](join.md).
+You can now combine data from different collections.
+When you're ready, continue the tutorial in [Part 5 - Graph Traversal](graph-traversal.md).